andwilley/array-filter-map/README.md

 * More declarative than making reduce do both tasks.

 ### Why Not?
-* Commits the cardinal sin of extending native objects.
+* Commits a cardinal sin of extending native objects.
 * It's not THAT much more efficient for small datasets.
 * The people you work with probably won't like it.